Jve386/NativeNinjas-Apps/README.md

 - Notification on Victory: Displayed a basic notification upon winning, featuring the app's icon, and showing the resolution time upon tapping.
 - Multilingual Support: Automatically detects and uses the player's device language, with manual language selection available within the app.
 - Concurrent Programming: Implemented concurrent programming techniques using Android services to enhance application responsiveness and performance.

+## 🗡️ New Features (Product 3):
+- Random Phrases at App Start: Utilizes JSON and Retrofit for random phrases displayed at the start, implemented with Kotlin and coroutines.
+- External Libraries: Integrated Moshi/Gson and Retrofit for improved app performance, including a Retrofit call to Firebase through REST.
+- Firebase Database: Implemented Firebase for data storage, including player authentication via Google Sign-In.
+- Player Communication: Backend storage and retrieval of top ten scores, along with a common prize for players.
+- Google Maps API: Added to locate players, storing their locations in Firebase.
+- Rewards Screen: Allows players to redeem points for items stored in Firebase.